REGISTRATION LINK WILL BE UP BY JUNE 10

 SIRB is pleased to announce a competition between a team of law enforcement officers and a team of firefighters.

-At 11:30 on September 7th, join the gallery following Salina’s finest as they compete for bragging rights as each team seeks to arrive at the finish line with the fewest throws.
+At 11:00 on September 6th, join the gallery following Salina’s finest as they compete for bragging rights and see which team seeks completes the course in the fewest throws.

-Show your colors and follow the head-to-head competition and cheer on your team.
+Show your colors wearing red, blue, or purple, follow the head-to-head competition and cheer on your team.

 $50 will be donated in the winning team’s name to a charity selected by their Chief.